 - Digital investigations and intelligence – how data is collected and analysed from media including computers, smartphones, the increasing range of consumer digital devices, and online sources

-The Zone will also feature specialist suppliers of equipment, knowledge and services to help law enforcement agencies tackle this growing area of crime.
+The Zone also featured specialist suppliers of equipment, knowledge and services to help law enforcement agencies tackle this growing area of crime.

-An associated three day briefing programme will be chaired by:
+An associated three day briefing programme was chaired by:

 - Michael Hallowes, formerly Metropolitan Police Service and National Policing Improvement Agency